Abitaa-niibini-giizis (Middle of the Summer Moon; July 5), 2017

 *Excerpt from Mishmountains Blogspot, "Teachings to the Tree Of Life."

 ** Source: Native American Legends (An Ojibwa Legend)

 About the authors/artists

 Simone Agnes McLeod (her traditional name is Aki’-egwaniizid, which is an Ojibwe name meaning "Earth Blanket") is a ᓇᐦᑲᐌ (Nakawē Anishinaabe) painter and poet, born in Winnipeg, Manitoba in 1962 and a member of Pasqua First Nation, Saskatchewan.
-She belongs to he Name doodem (Sturgeon clan) of her mother's people, the Azaadiwi-ziibi Nitam-Anishinaabeg (Poplar River First Nation) of Manitoba.
-Simone descends from a long line of Midewiwin seers and healers and artists.
+Simone belongs to he Name doodem (Sturgeon clan) and descends from a long line of Midewiwin seers and healers and artists.
+She feels a special kinship with her mother's people, the Azaadiwi-ziibi Nitam-Anishinaabeg (Poplar River First Nation) of Manitoba.
 Her artwork has been appreciated by several art collectors and educational and health care institutions from Canada, as well as by art lovers from all over the world.

 Zhaawano Giizhik, an American currently living in the Netherlands, was born in 1959 in North Carolina, USA.
 Zhaawano has Anishinaabe blood running through his veins; the doodem of his ancestors from Baawitigong (Sault Ste.
 Marie, Upper Michigan) is Waabizheshi, Marten.
 As an artist and a writer and a jewelry designer, Zhaawano draws on the oral and pictorial traditions of his ancestors.
 In doing so he sometimes works together with kindred artists.
 He has done several art projects with Simone and hopes to continue to do so in the future.